CSCfi/csc-user-guide/FAQ.md

 The application will then be included on the Applications by license page automatically.

-## How do I tag an application as available in a web interface?
+## How do I tag an application as available under a web interface?

 As with [adding a license tag](#how-do-I-add-a-license-tag-to-an-application-page), an application can be tagged as available in a particular web interface.
 The application will then be listed under